New-Graduate Registered Nurse Residency Program

 - You must have a 3.0 nursing GPA or above.

-- You need at least a Bachelor's degree in nursing – Master’s degree is preferred.
+- You need at least a Bachelor's degree in nursing.

-- You must have completed your nursing program within the last 12 months.
+- You must have completed your nursing program within the last 12 months when you apply.

 - You need a current and active Basic Life Support (BLS) certification for healthcare provider from the American Heart Association or American Red Cross.